-Polo may be known as “The Sport of Kings,” but it has never been closer to the people in Loudoun County, Va.
+Polo is known as “The Sport of Kings” and Loudoun County is “horse country,” so it’s no wonder the two are a match made in equestrian heaven!
 This photogenic, fast-paced game makes the perfect night out for couples and families alike, mixing the glamor of equestrian events with the fan access of minor league sports.

 Here are a few key terms and phrases that will have you talking like an expert at your next chukka:

 - Chukka/Chukker: Derived from Hindi (cakkar) and Sanskrit (cakra) words meaning “wheel” or “circle,” a chukka is one of six periods in a polo match.
 The chukka runs 7.5 minutes with a five-minute intermission between each.